You’ve been asking for it, and now we’re ready; internal cable routing is available on BTR frames!

 Now, in order to get the cable to the bottom end of the dropper, we needed to go into the down tube…makes sense to route the rear brake and derailleur cables through there too if we can.
 A ‘quick’ look at a few FEA scenarios highlighted the best positions; the side lines at the front of the down tube, and at the BB end the cables could materialise safely just in front of the BB itself, just away from the center of the down tube.
 Happily, the section of the down tube overlapped by the seat tube is safe too, so the dropper cable can pop out in there without fuss.

 Having chosen the entry and exit locations, we just needed to be sure that everything was going to hold up to the strain.
 The guide tubes would have to be held in somehow, and this process was likely going to involve heat (welding of some description).
 TIG welding would secure the guide tubes themselves most strongly, but would also involve creating a harsh Heat Affected Zone (HAZ) in the down tube – not brilliant.

 We settled on silver-brazing the guide tubes in; this method requires vastly lower temperatures than TIG welding, resulting in a much less affected (though slightly larger) HAZ.
-Silver would also be plenty strong enough to keep the guide tubes from breaking away, and the neat little concave fillets Burf is able to sculpt help dissipate the stresses around the edge of the hole in the down tube.
+Silver would also be plenty strong enough to keep the guide tubes from breaking away, and the neat little concave fillets Burf is able to sculpt helps to dissipate the stresses around the edge of the hole in the down tube.